Batch-and-queue

 The Consequences

-Batch-and-queue systems structurally lead to a series of inefficiencies: long lead times because items spend most of their time waiting rather than being processed, high work-in-progress inventories between process steps, hidden quality issues that are discovered late, and capacity that is difficult to plan because demand fluctuations are amplified upstream.
+Batch-and-queue systems structurally lead to a series of inefficiencies: long lead times because items spend most of their time waiting rather than being processed, high levels of work-in-progress between process steps, hidden quality issues that are discovered too late, and capacity that is difficult to plan because demand fluctuations are amplified upstream.

 TheLean

 Lean aims for continuous flow: moving one item at a time through the process, synchronized with the takt time, so that queues are eliminated and problems become immediately visible.
-Where continuous flow is not fully achievable, pull systems and visual boards are used to limit the amount of work in progress and shorten lead times.
-Tools such as SMED makeit possible to reduce changeover times so significantly that the economic justification for large batches disappears.
+Where continuous flow cannot be fully achieved, pull systems and supermarkets are used to limit the amount of work in progress and shorten lead time.
+Tools such as SMED make it possible to reduce changeover times so significantly that the economic justification for large batches disappears.